connext/spacefold/README.md

 While the above is true, in the ideal case (to avoid custom work), it's best for Connext to work with Ethereum-like systems (that run the EVM and support Solidity).
 Running Connext on anything else would likely require lots of custom work.

-To help with parsing out which solutions can and can't work with Connext, we've created an easy-to-parse compatiblity table:
+To help with parsing out which solutions can and can't work with Connext, we've created a compatiblity table. **Note** this table is still a WIP while we get more information from teams.
+If you feel as though anything here was misrepresented, please submit an issue -- we're happy to amend!

 |    Name   |        Type        |  EVM Compatible  | Supports `Create2` | Included in demo | Notes | Verdict |
 |:---------:|:------------------:|:----------------:|:------------------:|:----------------:|-------|---------|